David Bowie Beckenham Arts Lab The Chronology

 🏛️ Trident Studios, Soho

-🗒️ Notes: Final recordings and overdubs for the album tracks ‘Cygnet Committee’ and ‘Memory of a Free Festival’.
+🗒️ Notes: Final recordings and overdubs are completed for several album tracks, including ‘Cygnet Committee’ and ‘Memory of a Free Festival’.

 📅 1969-08-25